AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 ## The operating system of my instance is Windows Server.
 I am prompted with a message indicating that the operating system is not genuine.
 What do I do?

 Activate the Windows operating system.
-For more information, see [How to activate the VPC-type Windows instances by using KMS servers](https://www.alibabacloud.com/help/faq-detail/41056.htm).
+For more information, see [How to use the KMS domain name to activate a Windows instance in a VPC](https://www.alibabacloud.com/help/faq-detail/41056.htm).

 ## Are fees charged for the images used by ECS instances?